 What does having an in-house team provide Lily AI customers with, as opposed to retailers who rely on pure automation to build their product taxonomies?

 Having an in-house team with an expansive range of backgrounds and experiences really allows our customers to have a source of experts right at their door.
 It’s part of the engagement we have with any of our customers.

 Our styling team brings a diverse range of experiences, having come from various brands and retailers such as Nordstrom, Paige, Saks 5th, Stitch Fix, Macy’s, Urban Outfitters, and more.
 The team consists of visual merchandisers, buyers, personal stylists, clothing designers, make-up artists, and even interior home design experts.
 Another reason Lily AI stands out by having an in-house team is due to their extensive capabilities for analyzing the importance of each attribute and its relevance to the user based on dressing style or preferences.
 Our team continues to evolve our taxonomy every day so that Lily AI customers will receive the latest product attributions based on seasonal trends and changes.

 How are your team’s stylists integrated with our AI-powered automation?
 How do you two “work together” on a daily basis?

-Aside from researching, developing, and updating our taxonomy for multiple categories, our team of experts plays a prominent role in auditing our product attribution that comes from automation.
+Aside from researching, developing, and updating our taxonomy for multiple categories, our team of experts plays a prominent role in auditing our product attributions that come from automation.
 As we continue to expand to even new verticals, such as home and beauty, accuracy plays a crucial role in the automation process.
-It's a real competitive advantage for Lily AI, having the AI and human experts work together in this way.
+It’s a real competitive advantage for Lily AI, having the AI and human experts work together in this way.

 Finally, tell us a little bit about the core trends reports and market conditions research that you provide to Lily AI customers.